-Almonds also increase the “good” cholesterol levels in your body, known as high-density lipoproteins (HDL), which carries the LDL away from your heart and into your liver where it can be broken down safely.
+Almonds also increase the “good” cholesterol levels in your body, known as high-density lipoproteins (HDL).
+This good cholesterol carries the LDL away from your heart and into your liver where it can be broken down safely.

 Over a quarter of deaths worldwide are due to heart disease and so effectively managing our cholesterol levels—especially as we get older—is a vital part of fighting it.

-Because almond butter is high in soluble fiber and protein, it will increase your feeling of being full for longer , so it’s less likely you’ll snack as often and creep over your daily calorie goals.
+Because almond butter is high in soluble fiber and protein, it will increase your feeling of being full for longer .
+This will make it less likely you’ll snack as often and creep over your daily calorie goals.

-The same can be said for its high monounsaturated fat content—which makes up two-thirds of its total fat—because the body takes longer to digest it, giving you longer lasting energy and helps to curb your hunger.
+The same can be said for its high monounsaturated fat content, which makes up two-thirds of its total fat.
+Since the body takes longer to digest it, you gain longer lasting energy and can curb your hunger.

 There are also nutrients in almonds that our bodies struggle to break down for digestion, meaning we won’t really absorb all of the calories.
 Finally, the fatty acids in almond butter can help boost the metabolism, breaking down fats and burning calories more effectively and leading to more weight loss.

 Almonds, and therefore almond butter, boast incredible benefits for ocular health due to their high antioxidant and vitamin E content.
-Due to the delicate nature of our eyes, any damage they take can be extremely difficult to repair so it’s crucial we protect them in any way we can.
+Due to the delicate nature of our eyes, any damage they take can be extremely difficult to repair.
+It’s crucial we protect them in any way we can.

 The abundant antioxidants in almonds defend our eyes from the toxins and pollutants they have to deal with every day, prolonging optimum eye health and reducing the risk of infection.

-The vitamin E in almonds has numerous health benefits, but when it comes to our eyes, it can reduce the risk of developing cataracts, as well as prevent abnormal changes in the lens which can cause discomfort or negatively impact our vision.
+The vitamin E in almonds has numerous health benefits, but when it comes to our eyes, it can reduce the risk of developing cataracts and prevent abnormal changes in the lens.

 The vitamin E helps to reduce signs of aging and nourishes your skin, protects against the damage from harmful UV rays, and even improves the healing speed of wounds.